 Internally, the new package is moved from the /home/admin/upgrade directory and has a checksum performed on it.
 If the package fails the checksum operation, it is deleted and the upgrade fails.
 Otherwise, the package is extracted from the directory and the software upgrade begins.

 svcservicemodetask applysoftware -file newsoftware

 cleardumps

-The cleardumps command cleans the various dump directories on a specified node.
+The cleardumps command cleans the various dump directories on the node that is in service mode.